 Hooper, James E., and John Mark Tucker.
 “Private Dominance in Black Academic Libraries, 1916-1938”.
 In Untold Stories: Civil Rights, Libraries, and Black Librarianship, 47-61.
 Champaign, IL: Graduate School of Library and Information Studies, University of Illinois at Urbana-Champaign, 1998.

-Davis, Donald G. , Jr., and John Mark Tucker.
+Davis, Donald G., Jr., and John Mark Tucker.
 “The Impact of the Christian Faith on Books, Publishing, and Libraries: American Organizations and Leaders in the Nineteenth and Twentieth Centuries”.
 Library and Information History 32, no. 1-2 (2016): 112-22.

 Hovde, David M. “The Library Is a Valuable Hygienic Appliance”.
 In Reading for Moral Purposes: Papers from the Conference on Faith and History, Messiah College, Grantham, Penn., October 7-8, edited by Donald G. Davis Jr., David M. Hovde, and John Mark Tucker, 19-42.
 University of Illinois, GSLIS Occasional Papers no. 207, 1997.

-Davis, Donald G. , Jr., and John Mark Tucker.
+Davis, Donald G., Jr., and John Mark Tucker.
 “Written for Our Instruction: Professional Ancestors Who Integrated Faith and Practice”.
 The Christian Librarian 47, no. 1 (2004).

 Jordan, Casper L., Beverly P. Lynch, and John Mark Tucker.
 “ACRL’s Historically Black College & Universities Libraries Projects, 1972-1994”.
 In Untold Stories: Civil Rights, Libraries, and Black Librarianship, 156-66.
 Champaign, IL: Graduate School of Library and Information Studies, University of Illinois at Urbana-Champaign, 1998.

 Malone, Cheryl Knott, Hermina G.B.
 Anghelescu, and John Mark Tucker.
 “Introduction: Donald G. Davis, Jr.: A Gentleman and a Scholar”.
-Libraries & Culture 40 (2005): 207-12.
+Libraries & Culture 40, no. 3 (2005): 207-12.

 Joyce, Donald Franklin, and John Mark Tucker.
 “Unique Gatekeepers of Black Culture: Three Black Librarians As Book Publishers”.
 In Untold Stories: Civil Rights, Libraries, and Black Librarianship, 151-55.
 Champaign, IL: Graduate School of Library and Information Studies, University of Illinois at Urbana-Champaign, 1998.